 - Analytical skills

 According to the U.S. Bureau of Labor Statistics, $39,980 was the mean annual salary for substance abuse and behavioral disorder counselors as of May 2015.

 Step 1: Obtain a Bachelor's Degree

-Psychology, social work and counseling degree programs provide a general understanding of the behavioral health field, including abnormal, cognitive and developmental behavior.
-A Bachelor of Science program will tend to feature a heavier course load that may include labs and typically offer concentrated areas of study as opposed to Bachelor of Arts programs in the same field.
+Psychology, social work, and counseling degree programs provide a general understanding of the behavioral health field, including abnormal, cognitive and developmental behavior.
+Typically, students aspiring to become a behavioral counselor choose to major in psychology or social work.

 Step 2: Complete a Graduate Program

-- Gain experience by volunteering.
+Another tip for success: gain experience by volunteering.
 Gaining work experience is a vital component to becoming a behavioral counselor and is often a prerequisite for earning licensure.
-Many community volunteer opportunities exist in the mental health field.
 Clinical volunteer experiences can be found within local community organizations, teaching hospitals, medical centers and private practices.